-Teaching English has intrigued me since a young age.
-I first started to be involved with it as a teenager, when I stayed an extra semester in high school to work as an ESL Peer Tutor for exchange and new immigrant students in Kingston, Ontario.
+Teaching English has intrigued me from a young age.
+I first started to get involved with it as a teenager, when I stayed an extra semester in high school to work as an ESL Peer Tutor for exchange and new immigrant students in Kingston, Ontario.

-I continued volunteering as an ESL Tutor when I went to university for a double major in Linguistics and modern languages.
-While studying for my degree aimed towards teaching English, I was a conversation language partner for students at the TESOL Centre at my university.
+I continued volunteering as an ESL Tutor when I went to university for a double major in Linguistics and Modern Languages.
+While studying for my degree, I was a Conversation Language Partner for students at the TESOL Centre at my university.
 These initial experiences helped me build my passion and confidence to choose TESOL as my career.
 After I graduated from university, I came to South Korea for my first professional teaching job.

 There are many benefits and rewards for working overseas such as exploring a new culture, learning a new language, and the ability to travel more freely.

-However, I would say the biggest benefit for me is becoming worldly and how it helps me to be a more open and understanding person.
+However, I would say the biggest benefit of teaching abroad is how it helps me to be a more open and understanding person.
 Being away from home is helping me become more accepting of things that may not be the norm in my home country.

 Adhere To New and Different Ways of Teaching

 I remember many experiences during my thirteen years here.
 I would say that one of the biggest lessons is to not limit yourself.